 SHF is the largest non-government funder of health care for families in Surrey and surrounding communities.
 For over 25 years they’ve worked hard to support innovative, world-class health care, and have raised over $160 million.

 - Align new website with the updated brand guidelines and look & feel

-- Improve overall site architecture and navigation to enable easy browsing and a smooth user experience
+- Improve site architecture and navigation to create a more intuitive user experience

 - Implement a fully responsive solution backed by WordPress CMS